vibhav950/minesweeper/README.md

 # Minesweeper

-### Minesweeper game written entirely in C which works in your terminal!
+### Minesweeper game written entirely in C, which works in your terminal!

 It features the following:
 - Lightweight and portable design